cjddmut/Unity-2D-Platformer-Controller/README.md

 **Held Extra Jump Height** - If the motor is informed that the jump is held then this is the additional height the character will jump.

+**Grace For Jump** - The time in seconds that a jump will be allowed after it become invalid.
+This would be like allowing a jump even though the player has technically walked off the edge.
+Setting this to a low value (such as 0.1) can feel like a better experience for the player.
+If undesired then just set to 0.

 **Air Jumps Allowed** - This sets the number of air jumps the character is allowed to perform.
 Setting it to 0 will disable air jumping altogether.

 **Allow Wall Jump** - If jumping off the wall is allowed.